Chapter 2: Searching

 Did you know?

-When you create a free account with a site to get more access, you’re providing information about yourself and your online activity.
+When you create a free account with a site to get more access, you are providing information about yourself and your online activity.
 So, while access to a resource may be free, you are still trading something in exchange for this access.
 Companies collect information about you so they can target ads to your interests based on your activities or sell your information.

 Open Access

 Librarians and scholars are working to develop more scholarly journals that are high-quality yet low-cost or totally free to access, allowing people to use them regardless of their ability to pay.
 Open access materials don’t require a subscription or login to use.
-Open access materials can be books, articles, theses, and even datasets.
+These materials can be books, articles, theses, and even datasets.

 Sometimes, an author can share an earlier version of their paywalled content.
 Before giving up on finding a paper, check if the author made an open access version available with a tool like the Unpaywall application.